diogooliveira-math/Coding-sessions/readme.md

 The `.vscode/` folder contains configuration files that enhance the development experience in VS Code:

 - `tasks.json`: Defines two build tasks:
-  - "Run Maxima Script": Executes the current `.mac` file using Maxima in batch mode, with output displayed in a dedicated terminal panel.
-Requires the `MAXIMA_PATH` environment variable to be set to your Maxima installation directory (e.g., `C:\maxima-5.48.1`).
+  - "Run Maxima Script": Executes the current `.mac` file using Maxima in batch mode (hardcoded path: `C:\maxima-5.48.1\bin\maxima.bat`), with output displayed in a dedicated terminal panel.
   - "Create New Day File": Runs the `new_day.ps1` script to generate new day files.

 - `settings.json`: Configures VS Code settings including terminal placement and defines a multi-command "runMaximaSideBySide" that splits the editor, runs the Maxima script in the right pane, and moves the terminal to the editor area.

 - `keybindings.json`: Binds the key combination `Ctrl+Shift+Alt+N` to execute the "Create New Day File" task for quick access.## TODO List

+# TODO list

 - [ ] Enhance the "Run Maxima Script" task to automatically split the terminal panel to the right, simplifying the workflow.
     - Possible approaches: